tekamolo/Delos/documentation/services.md

 # Services

-Services are intended to divide the business logic into blocks.
+Services intend to divide the business logic into blocks.

 This will allow us to test the business logic, to make sure all the requirements for an action are fulfilled.
 Example: We need to register a user which involves inserting data into the database